Tolulope-aj/Travel_Agency_Data_Analysis/README.md

 ### Project Objective

-This  project aims to create an interactive data dashboard that provides comprehensive insights into the travel patterns, customer demographics, financial performance, and customer behavior for a travel agency.
+This  project aims to create an interactive data dashboard that provides comprehensive insights into the travel patterns, customer demographics, financial performance, and booking trends for a travel agency.
 The goal is to utilize this dashboard to enhance decision-making processes, optimize marketing strategies, improve customer satisfaction, and ultimately increase the agency's revenue.

 ### Tools Used